Getting ready for a new product launch?

 If you’re Apple, your launch emails will be super sleek, with minimal text and strong visuals.

-If you’re Harry’s razor company, your emails will focus more on conversational text and highlighting key benefits.
+If you’re Harry’s razor company, your emails will focus more on conversational, clever text, playful imagery, and key benefits.

-Whichever kind of company you are, your emails should always accomplish a few things:
+Whichever kind of company you are, your emails should accomplish a few things regardless of your brand personality:

 - Come in a launch series, usually of at least 3